SilkRose/Pony/readme.md

 | **[keezwus]** | Simplified Chinese | [The Pink Tax] | [粉红税][The Pink Tax Chinese]

 ## License:
-My words, both fiction and code, are licensed under the Creative Commons Zero 1.0 Universal License, which can be read [here][license].
-All images are owned by their respective creators and are not subject to this license.
+All my writing: stories, ideas, names, outlines, and anything related to it in this repository is licensed under the Creative Commons Zero 1.0 Universal License, which can be read [here][license-cc-zero], and its deed can be read [here][deed-cc-zero].

+All pixel-art pony sprites and props created by [Langtanium], and all code within this repository is licensed under the MIT License, which can be read [here][license-mit].

+All covers made by me, (Silk Rose) – The pixel art covers with the .xcf source files – are dual licensed under the MIT License for the ponies and Creative Commons Zero 1.0 Universal for everything else in the images.

+All cover images done by [IrradiatedPirateBooty] and [TikiBat][Tiki Bat FIMFiction] are licensed under the Creative Commons Attribution, Non-commercial, No derivatives, 4.0 International License, which can be read in full [here][license-cc-by-nc-nd], and its deed can be read [here][deed-cc-by-nc-nd].

 My Little Pony: Friendship is Magic © Hasbro, Inc.